 (for comparison that number is less than 100 thousand per year now)

-"Steve Jobs Says life is a Remix" History repeats itself,
+"Steve Jobs Says life is a Remix"

-I believe that we could Grow the sport big time with an organized effort!
+History tends to repeat itself, I believe that we could Grow the sport big time with an organized effort!

 Even Harley Davidson and Indian Motorcycles made dirt bikes and many of the kids that grew up riding these brands continued to ride them as adults when they got older and decided to buy street bikes. sales numbers of dirt bikes drastically declined over the past 25 years and I believe that is having an effect on the on road motorcycle